kanduvisla/live/README.md

 - Things break when loading a new song while the Live dialog is open.
 Close the dialog before opening a new song.
 - Line effects are only measured on effect column 1
 - Fills don't work in tracks that are cut with the `LC` command
+- Muting in tracks that are cut with the `LC` command only work for the full length